2015 Belmont Stakes: Race description

 The day began with a rainstorm early in the morning which stopped after about an hour.
 The inner two-thirds of the track were sealed by the maintenance crew, and the track was rated fast by the 11:35 a.m. post time of the first race.
 The Belmont took place under sunny skies.

 American Pharoah, ridden by jockey Victor Espinoza, was leaning back in the starting gate when it opened and was a touch late at the start, but he soon pulled out to an early lead, which he maintained for a gate-to-wire win.
 American Pharoah steadily increased his lead throughout the race.
 He was challenged by Materiality until the top of the stretch when Materiality faded, ultimately finishing last, and Frosted pulled into second.
 Keen Ice ran in the middle of the pack until a late rally brought him into third over Mubtaahij, who was fourth.
 American Pharoah crossed the finish line leading by 5 1/2 lengths, with a winning time of 2:26:65 for the 1+1/2 mi race, the second fastest among Triple Crown winners.
 His margin of victory was the fourth-largest for a Triple Crown winner at the Belmont Stakes.
 American Pharoah was also the first Belmont winner since Afleet Alex in 2005 to have run all three Triple Crown races.

 The win was the fourth attempt at a Triple Crown for trainer Bob Baffert, who at age 62 was the second-oldest trainer to win a Triple Crown.
-It was the third attempt for jockey Victor Espinoza, who was the first Latino jockey to win the Triple Crown, and, at age 43, the oldest.
+It was the third attempt for jockey Victor Espinoza, who was the first Latino jockey to win the Triple Crown, and, at age 43, the oldest at the time.